coreyphillips/pubky-private-messenger/README.md

 # 🔐 Pubky Private Messenger

-An end-to-end encrypted messaging application built on the Pubky protocol.
+### An end-to-end encrypted messaging application built on the Pubky protocol.

+## Disclaimer: This project was created in an evening to test the capabilities of Claude Sonnet 4 out of curiosity.
+Please use at your own risk.

 ## 📸 Screenshots